So you want to know how to play table tennis? Well, you’ve come to the right place…

-Hi, I’m Ben and this is my site.
+Hi, I’m Ben Larcombe and this is my site.
 On this page I’ll be taking you through the technical process of learning how to play table tennis.
-This is the same development process I use with my own players and is split into levels based on your ability.
-Go through each step and you’ll be a proficient table tennis player in no time.
+We will focus on mastering the fundamentals of the game.
+Table tennis is a highly complex sport but at its simplest it can be broken down into just a few key parts.
+Go through and master each of these and you’ll be a proficient table tennis player in no time.

 You can also find this page by visiting www.howtoplaytabletennis.com!

 The first thing we need to do is identify the fundamentals of table tennis.
 This can be tricky, and I’m sure different coaches have different ideas on this, but I like to include the following (and ignore everything else, for now)…

 That’s seven things you’ll need to master and I recommend you tackle them in that order.
 I’m going to go through each of them, one-by-one, and hopefully give you all the help you need to start learning how to play table tennis.

 You’re almost ready to start, but there are a few things you’re going to need to know (and do) before you can get going…

 1. Buy a bat

 You’re not going to get very far without a bat!
 You don’t need a really expensive one but it does need to be able to generate spin.
 Can I recommend you read my article highlighting the two most common mistakes beginners make when buying a table tennis bat.
 Avoid those and you are doing well.
 Then I would also suggest you read my most popular blog post of all time ‘The Best Table Tennis Bat for Beginners‘.
 In it I reveal what not to buy (lots of the bats sold by the ‘popular’ brands are really awful) and point out a few of my favourite table tennis bats.